Your CV can act as a key to open doors – doors of opportunity and employment. However, the key must fit perfectly with the lock.

-Don’t be afraid of bullet points.
-There is simply not enough space on a CV to write things in full sentences of give detailed explanations of each project you’ve been a part of.
+With space limitations on your contractor CV, there is simply not enough space to write everything in full sentences and give detailed explanations of each project you’ve been a part of.
 A better solution is to write your skills in bullet points in one section and then go on to explain in further detail in your work experience on the second page.

-Include education and qualifications are a key part of your entire contractor CV.
-They should be displayed below your contact information on the first page.
-Because you’re a highly experienced and specialist professional, there’s no point mentioning school grades; stick to anything from degree level upwards and mention any professional bodies you belong to in bullet point format.
+Your education and qualifications are a key part of your entire contractor CV.
+They should be displayed just below your contact information on the first page.
+As a highly experienced and specialist professional, you should ignore any relevant qualifications from school; stick to degree level and higher.
+Don’t forget to mention any professional bodies you belong to in the bullet point format also.

-Create an experience table.
-Tables are also great for contractor CVs because they keep things organised and concise, which can also reflect on how you work in a professional setting.
+Tables are a great format for contractor CVs as they keep things organised and concise, which can also reflect on how you work in a professional setting.
 Have the following columns; employer, job role, length of employment, projects undertaken and achievements.
-Fill in all of these and it will show what you did and how you learnt from it.
+Fill in all of these and you will effectively show what you did and how you learnt from it.

-If you have years of experience and a giant list of different jobs then only include the ones that are the most relevant to the contract for which you are currently applying for.
-Tweak your contractor CV every time for special circumstances, making sure you thoroughly understand the contract in question and only discuss you work on similar projects.
-If your earlier jobs are only loosely related then leave them out.
+If you have years of experience and a giant list of different jobs, make sure you only include the ones which are relevant to the contract which you are currently applying for.
+Tweak your contractor CV every time for special circumstances, making sure you thoroughly understand the contract in question.
+Only discuss your work on similar projects and if any earlier jobs are only slightly related then leave them out.
 Think quality and relevance, not quantity.

-While in some cases, showing your personality helps, when it comes to contractor CVs, a short introduction briefly outlining you as a worker and your level of skills is important to engage the reader.
+While in some cases, showing your personality helps, when it comes to contractor CVs, a short introduction briefly outlining you as a worker and your skill level will do the trick to engage the reader.
 Other than that, leave out anything out about your personality.
 Forget about a section on hobbies or interest.
-This is irrelevant and will only take up valuable space where you can discuss your professional achievements.
+This is irrelevant and will only take up valuable space, where you could otherwise be discussing your professional achievements.

-You can use third person.
-If writing in first person makes you feel like your ego may burst through the walls of your house.
+When writing in the first person, it can often feel like your ego may burst through the walls of your house.
 What is great about writing up your contractor CV is that you can write in the third person.
-It will not only read well but using your own name and third person pronouns makes the whole writing experience a lot more comfortable and you can retain distance between the CV and your actual self, and from the recruiter’s point of view will read as more of a story.
+It will not only read well but using your own name and third person makes the whole writing experience much more comfortable.
+You can also retain distance between the CV and your actual self, and from the recruiter’s point of view will read as more of a story.